alpha-yadav/DSA/readme.md

 Choose the method that best suits your needs and coding style.
 The recursive approach is generally preferred for its readability and conciseness unless you have concerns about stack overflow for extremely deep trees.
 The iterative approach using queues is a good alternative in those cases.
 Remember to handle `None` values carefully in both methods to avoid errors.

+#  Binary Search Trees
+Binary Search Trees (BSTs) are a fundamental data structure in computer science used for storing and retrieving data efficiently.
+They're based on the concept of a binary tree, but with a crucial added constraint:  for every node in the tree:

+* The value of the left subtree's nodes is less than the node's value.
+* The value of the right subtree's nodes is greater than the node's value.

+This ordering property allows for efficient searching, insertion, and deletion of nodes.

+**Key Properties and Operations:**

+* **Nodes:** Each node in a BST contains a key (the data being stored) and optionally, other associated data.
+It also has pointers to its left and right child nodes.
+* **Root:** The topmost node in the tree.
+* **Leaf Nodes:** Nodes with no children.
+* **Searching:**  Finding a specific key in the BST.
+This involves recursively traversing the tree, going left if the search key is smaller than the current node's key, and right if it's larger.
+The search is O(h), where h is the height of the tree (in a balanced tree, h is approximately log₂n, where n is the number of nodes).
+In a worst-case scenario (a skewed tree), h can be n, resulting in O(n) search time.
+* **Insertion:** Adding a new node to the BST.
+The new node is inserted in its correct position to maintain the BST property.
+Like searching, insertion is O(h) in average and best case, O(n) in the worst case.
+* **Deletion:** Removing a node from the BST while maintaining the BST property.
+Deletion is the most complex operation, with different cases to consider (node with no children, one child, or two children).
+Average and best case is O(h), worst-case is O(n).
+* **Minimum/Maximum:** Finding the minimum or maximum value in the BST involves traversing to the leftmost or rightmost leaf node, respectively.
+This is O(h).
+* **Successor/Predecessor:** Finding the next largest or next smallest key after a given key.
+This is also relatively efficient.
+* **Traversal:** Visiting all nodes in the BST in a systematic order.
+Common traversal methods include:
+    * **In-order traversal:** Visits nodes in ascending order of their keys.
+    * **Pre-order traversal:** Visits the root node first, then recursively traverses the left and right subtrees.
+    * **Post-order traversal:** Visits the left subtree, then the right subtree, and finally the root node.
+All these traversals are O(n).

+**Advantages of BSTs:**

+* **Efficient search, insertion, and deletion (on average):**  O(log n) time complexity for balanced trees.
+* **Ordered data:**  Elements are automatically sorted.
+* **Simple implementation:**  Relatively straightforward to implement.

+**Disadvantages of BSTs:**

+* **Worst-case performance:**  Degenerate (skewed) BSTs can have O(n) time complexity for all operations.
+This happens when the tree resembles a linked list.
+* **Not suitable for all applications:**  If frequent insertions and deletions are expected without maintaining balance, BSTs may become inefficient.

+**Self-Balancing BSTs:**

+To mitigate the problem of worst-case performance, self-balancing BSTs are used.
+These trees automatically adjust their structure during insertions and deletions to maintain a balanced state.
+Examples include:

+* **AVL Trees:**  Maintain a balance factor for each node, ensuring that the height difference between the left and right subtrees is at most 1.
+* **Red-Black Trees:**  Use color properties (red and black) to ensure a balanced tree structure.
+* **B-Trees:**  Suitable for external storage (disk-based) data structures because they minimize disk accesses.

+Self-balancing BSTs offer guaranteed O(log n) time complexity for all operations, even in the worst case.
+However, they are more complex to implement than simple BSTs.

+In summary, BSTs are a versatile and valuable data structure.
+Understanding their properties and limitations is crucial for choosing the right data structure for a given application.
+If guaranteed logarithmic time complexity is required, self-balancing BSTs should be considered.